Khoeckman/StorageManager/README.md

 `StorageManager` will automatically fall back to **identity functions** (`value => value`), which means the data is written and read exactly as-is.

 > ⚠️ Note: Objects are still automatically stringified.
 In that case, the stored string will be prefixed with `\x00JSON\x00 ` to mark it as JSON.
-This allows `StorageManager` to correctly parse it back into an object when retrieved.
+This allows `StorageManager` to correctly parse it back into an object.

 ```js
 const storage = new StorageManager('userSettings', {